NKSS9027/Biodiversity-loss-of-the-Brazilian-soy-market/README1.md

 ```

-# Estimating Biodiversity Loss Impacts of the Brazilian Soy International Supply Chain: Code and Data Repository
-## Overview
 [cite_start]This repository contains the R Studio project, source code, input datasets, and output results for assessing the biodiversity loss impacts driven by the international trade of Brazilian soy[cite: 1]. [cite_start]The evaluation framework is built upon an attributional Life Cycle Assessment (LCA)[cite: 5]. [cite_start]It dynamically links supply chain activity data with spatially explicit characterization factors via linear functions to quantify habitat transformation and occupation impacts[cite: 5].

-[cite_start]This repository serves as the comprehensive supplementary material for the associated scientific publication[cite: 2].

 ---